When are artist submissions accepted?

 Do I have to be present in Lake City, SC during ArtFields?

-No. Except for installation artists, the Artist is not required to travel to Lake City, SC; the Arts and Cultural Relations Director plus a team of art-handling professionals will be installing the Entry at each venue.
+No. Except for installation artists, the Artist is not required to travel to Lake City, SC; a team of art-handling professionals will be installing the Entry at each venue.

 Is the artist responsible for shipment costs to and from the venue?